In today’s post, I will show what a cancelled cheque is and how to cancel a cheque?

 A cheque is a kind of slip that the bank provides to the bank account holder and agrees to pay a specific amount from the bank account.
 There are three parties to a cheque are:

 - Drawer of the cheque: The person who signs the cheque or orders the bank to pay a specified sum of amount through a cheque is known as the drawer.

 - Drawee of the cheque: The bank which is ordered to pay the specified amount as per the cheque is known as the drawee of the cheque.

 - Payee: The person to who the bank is ordered to pay the amount is known as the payee.

 What are the Types of Cheque?

-There are multiple types of cheque such as open cheque, self-cheque, bank cheque, crossed cheque, stale cheque, cancelled cheque, etc.
+There are multiple types of cheques such as open cheques, self-cheque, bank cheques, crossed cheques, stale cheque, cancelled cheque, etc.

 What is a Cancelled Cheque?